 Las Vegas Drug Court is a rehabilitation program that some first-time drug defendants may do instead of Nevada State Prison.
-Upon successful completion, the narcotics charge will be completely dismissed.
+The narcotics charge will be completely dismissed if you complete the program successfully.

 1. What is Drug Court in Las Vegas?